dsummersl/medsum/README.md

-# Media Summarizer
+# TLDL

+_too * long * didn't * listen_ : keep the cliff notes, ditch the giant media files.

-Media Summarizer is a simple CLI tool for summarizing text from audio and video files.
+A CLI tool that summarizes audio and video files.
 It uses FFmpeg for processing media files and OpenAI's GPT models for generating summaries.

 ## Features

 - Extracts compressed audio from a source media file.
 - Transcribes the audio file
 - Generates a summary of the transcription
-- Creates snapshots from video files at specified timestamps.
+- Creates snapshots for video files at key moments.
 - Packages it all up in a pretty HTML viewer 🌟.

 ## Development